Just for Authors - Author Services

 As a co-author or ghostwriter, I work with you to develop your fiction or non-fiction project into a manuscript.

 Whatever services you require, I start by taking 20-30 minutes to look over the manuscript and do a sample of the work required.
 This is for FREE.
 It gives you a sample of what to expect and it gives me a chance to develop a reasonable estimate of the time that will be involved.
 Then I will offer you a contract with charges based on that estimate.

 controlling your cost

 The more polished your manuscript is before going to the editor, the less time they'll need to read and provide notes.
 A good comprehensive edit may still provide key suggestions.

-I recommend finding a good critique group (libraries or bookstore can often help you with this).
+I recommend finding a good critique group (libraries or bookstores can often help you with this).
 Good feedback will let you know where the manuscript is not working, where readers become confused or bored.
 The author always makes the final decision, but if you hear similar comments from multiple sources, your manuscript most often has a problem.
 Revise!

 If you are doing non-fiction, make sure you've got all the information you need for citations.
 That includes author, title, publisher (and their location), publication date, page numbers used overall and specific pages for anything quoted.
 Make sure direct quotes are clearly shown as such and avoid carelessly rewording large tracks of text (aka plagiarizing).

 If you are including foreign language and/or names that require spell-checking and/or accents, you might lower your cost by providing a list of those for the editor to use as reference.
 While they'll check your list, they won't have to create it.